IDme/NSMutableURLRequest-BasicAuth/README.md

 ```

 ## Important Note
-An exception is thrown if the username contains a colon (e.g. `:`), as this
+An exception is thrown if the username contains a colon (e.g. `:`).

 ## Created and maintained by
 Created by [Arthur Ariel Sabintsev](http://www.sabintsev.com) for [ID.me, Inc.](http://www.id.me)